- Where can I get help for problems in working life?

 - sexual orientation

-Read more on the InfoFinland page Discrimination and racism .
+Read more on the InfoFinland page Equality and equal opportunities in working life.

 In addition to discrimination, other inappropriate treatment may also occur at workplaces, such as bullying or sexual harassment.

 Talk to your supervisor first.
-If he or she cannot help you, contact the occupational safety officer or shop steward at your workplace.
-If the issue cannot be resolved at the workplace, contact the occupational safety and health authorities or your trade union.
+If he or she cannot help you, contact the occupational safety officer (työsuojeluvaltuutettu) or employee representative (luottamusmies) at your workplace.
+If the situation does not improve, contact the occupational safety and health authorities or your trade union.

 I am forced to work with no salary.
 My employer also threatens me with violence.
 Where can I get help?

 You have the right to get help and protection.
 According to Finnish law, employees must be treated well and they must be paid salary.
 Human trafficking is a crime in Finland.
-Read more on the InfoFinland page Human trafficking and forced labour .
-More information on the rights of employees in Finland is available on the InfoFinland page Employee’s rights and obligations .
+Read more on the InfoFinland page Human trafficking and forced labour.